microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 Note: [Intel's Neural Compressor](https://github.com/intel/neural-compressor) takes time to run the SmoothQuant quantization algorithm on LLMs.
 On an [Azure Standard_NC24s_v3 VM](https://learn.microsoft.com/en-us/azure/virtual-machines/ncv3-series), it takes about ~30-45 min for each of the exported ONNX models.

-## Benchmark LLaMA
+## Benchmark LLaMA-2

-Here are some examples of how you can benchmark LLaMA.
+Here are some examples of how you can benchmark LLaMA-2.

 Note: In the below examples, `PyTorch` refers to running in PyTorch without `torch.compile` and `PyTorch 2.0` refers to running in PyTorch with `torch.compile`.